Chart Color Schemes

 Development

 Zetland has seen approximately 416 new homes approved annually.
 Over the past five financial years, from FY21 to FY25, around 2,084 homes were approved, with none yet in FY26.
-On average, one new resident arrived per year for each new home approved between FY21 and FY25, indicating that supply is meeting or exceeding demand.
+On average, each new home has attracted one new resident over these years, indicating supply meeting or exceeding demand and supporting potential population growth while offering more buyer choices.

-The average construction cost of these properties was $375,000.
-This financial year has seen $6.7 million in commercial approvals registered, reflecting Zetland's primarily residential nature.
-Compared to Greater Sydney, Zetland shows 455.0% higher new home approvals per capita, offering buyers greater choice and indicating strong developer confidence in the area.
-Recent building activity consists entirely of townhouses or apartments, promoting denser development that appeals to downsizers, investors, and entry-level buyers.
+The average construction cost of new properties is $375,000.
+This financial year, Zetland has registered $6.7 million in commercial approvals, reflecting its primarily residential nature.
+Compared to Greater Sydney, Zetland shows 455.0% higher new home approvals per capita.
+Recent building activity consists solely of townhouses or apartments, indicating a trend towards denser development that appeals to downsizers, investors, and first-time buyers.
 With around 58 people per dwelling approval, Zetland exhibits characteristics of a growth area.
-Future projections suggest Zetland will add approximately 3,256 residents by 2041.
+According to the latest AreaSearch quarterly estimate, Zetland is projected to add 3,256 residents by 2041.

 Frequently Asked Questions - Development